peterhoward42/qt-layout-gen/README.md

 ### Quick Summary

-A python library that works with PyQt or PySide to make it **very** much quicker and easier to develop GUIs.
-And make it very much easier to change and iterate layouts.
+A python library that works with PyQt or PySide to make it **very** much quicker and easier to develop (and evolve) GUIs.

 ##### Key Goals:
 - Fast workflow for the developer